 The Sahara has a V8 diesel engine of 4.5 litres.
 This has 200 kw and an enormous 650 Nm of torque.
 The fuel economy is stated to be 9.5 litres/100 kilometres, but everyone says it is nowhere near that.
-I will update once we have done enough kilometres to work it out.
+After almost 6,000 kilometres, a mixture of country driving, hard 4WD tracks, city driving and towing our large boat around town, the average is 14.1 litres per hundred kilometres.
+On a trip to Victorian High Country with a good deal of hard off road driving, it was 14.6 for the whole trip, with a best of 11.7 for the run along the Hume Highway from Sydney to Myrtleford.
+I will continue to update this figure.

-The only gearbox available is a 6 speed automatic with permanent four wheel drive.
-This is fantastic.
+The only gearbox available (apart from the "poverty pack" GX) is a 6 speed automatic with permanent four wheel drive.
+This is far from perfect as I will detail later.
 It also has some amazing features, traction control, stability control, crawl control, Kinetic Dynamic Suspension System, active (radar) cruise control and much more.
-There are even four cameras giving views forward, to the rear and on both sides.
-This is amazing for off-road work in tight sections of tracks.
+There are even four cameras giving views forward, to the rear and on both sides (I reckon there are five, but the manual says four).
+This is amazing for parking and off-road work in tight sections of tracks.

-The car inside is also brilliant, with leather seats (heated), climate control air conditioning, a fantastic sound system, electric seats and so much more I cannot list it all.
+The car inside is also brilliant, with leather seats (heated), climate control air conditioning, a fantastic sound system, electric seats, heated seats, cooled seats and so much more I cannot list it all.
 Lots of its features are not even mentioned on the Toyota website or brochure.

 Wheels and Tyres

 The standard Sahara comes with 18 inch alloy wheels (285 60/18) but only road tyres (Dunlops).
-We will leave these on for the time being but later will replace with BF Goodrich All Terrains.
+We will leave these on for the time being but later will replace with either BF Goodrich All Terrains or Toyo Open Country AT/IIs.

 As mentioned above, the Sahara has Kinetic Dynamic Suspension System.
 This apparently gives more movement to the suspension in off-road situations.
 More about this once I have used it a bit more.

-We have purchased a Falcon Premium bull bar and also installed an Ironman 9500lb winch with synthetic rope.
+We installed an MMC Falcon Premium bull bar with an Ironman 9500lb winch with synthetic rope.
+This seems to be a very well made and rugged bull bar.

 Rear Storage System